 Cost of Sales.
 Cost of sales was \$399.6 million for the year ended December 31, 2021 compared to \$351.9 million in 2020, an increase of \$47.7 million, or 13.6%.
 Cost of sales as a percentage of net sales increased from 73.3% for the year ended December 31, 2020 to 73.8% for the year ended December 31, 2021.
 The increase in cost of sales as a percentage of sales in the year ended December 31, 2021 when compared to the year ended December 31, 2020 was primarily due to significant materials, freight and labor inflation.
 This increase was somewhat offset by a decrease related to facility shutdown expenses associated with COVID-19 in the prior year, slightly offset by inflation.
-Such shutdown expenses and overhead, as these costs were not capitalized into inventory for the shutdown period.
+Such shutdown expenses include the continuation of wages for employees who were not working during the shutdown, as well as an increase in fixed expenses and overhead, as these costs were not capitalized into inventory for the shutdown period.